Just Friends (2018 film): Synopsis

-Joris is a 21 & 1/2 year old nouveau riche Dutch man trying to come to terms with loss of his father 10 years back.
-His strong willed, conservative, and slightly racist mother is no help.
+Joris is a 21-year-old nouveau riche Dutch man trying to come to terms with loss of his father 10 years earlier.
+His strong-willed, conservative, Islamophobic and racist mother is no help.
 Simone is caught up in her own emotions over her philandering late husband.
-Meanwhile, Yad, a 26 year old Syrian refugee whose family settled in the Netherlands is employed to do chores for Joris' grandmother Ans.
-He has returned from Amsterdam after “Amsterdam was too fun.
-My studies too boring” to live with his family “temporarily”.
-Yad has his own issues with his traditional upbringing, his dream to be a surfing instructor, running his own business goes against the expectation he continue his studies in medicine.
+Meanwhile, Yad, a 26-year-old Syrian refugee whose family settled in the Netherlands is employed to do chores for Joris' grandmother Ans.
+He has returned from Amsterdam after "Amsterdam was too fun.
+My studies too boring" to live with his family "temporarily".
+Yad has his own issues with his traditional upbringing and his dream to be a surfing instructor.
+Running his own business goes against the expectation that he continue his studies in medicine.

 Despite different ages, backgrounds, and lifestyles there is an instant spark between the two.
-Drawn together through music and sports, mainly surfing their feelings for each other grow, they become more than "just friends".
+Drawn together through music and sports, mainly surfing, their feelings for each other grow, and they become more than "just friends".

 Their mothers, Simone and Maryam, threaten to jeopardize their relationship.
 Due to the pressure Yad and Joris have a falling-out.
-Things turn better after; their mothers realize “you do not control love, love controls you”, Joris reconciles with the loss of his father, and Yad finds the courage to embrace what he loves.
+Things turn better after; their mothers realize "you do not control love, love controls you", Joris reconciles with the loss of his father, and Yad finds the courage to embrace what he loves.